telerik/ajax-docs/controls/cloudupload/cloud-storage-providers/telerik-backend-services.md

 # Telerik Backend Services

->note Progress decided to discontinue Telerik Platform including its Backend Services and integration with RadCloudUpload.
+>tip Progress decided to discontinue Telerik Platform including its Backend Services and integration with RadCloudUpload.
 You can find more information on Telerik Platform discontinuation at [Telerik Platform is Retired](https://www.telerik.com/platform-next-level).

 [ Telerik Backend Services (formerly Everlive) ](http://www.telerik.com/backend-services) connects your applications to backend cloud storages of Telerik's Cloud Services Platform.
 Integration with **RadCloudUpload** is easy and requires only an **API Key**.